 Cost of Food in Turkey

 The best thing about Turkey is the food.
-You can honestly spend less to nothing on food, which makes it one of the most affordable places to visit.
+The cost of food and drink prices in Turkey is very low, and you can honestly spend less to nothing on food, which makes it one of the most affordable places to visit for foodies.

-The average cost of a meal in Turkey is anywhere from $3-$6 per.
-You might pay up to $10 if you include drinks and desserts, which you definitely should because Turkish desserts are just yum!
+The average cost of a meal in Turkey is anywhere from $4-$8 per dish.
+You might pay up to $20 if you include drinks and desserts, which you definitely should because Turkish desserts are just yum!

 Street food in Istanbul tends to be really cheap too, but do be careful when trying the stuffed mussels as the price racks up.
 Generally, stuffed mussels are charged per mussel.
-When we visited, the going rate was 5 lira per mussel, which is about $0.27 USD.
+When we visited, the going rate worked out to about $0.35 USD per mussel.
 Bargain!

-We ended up eating 20 mussels, which came to around $5.40 USD.
+We ended up eating 20 mussels, which came to around $7 USD.
 It’s not a lot but if you go crazy, it adds up.
-We also bought an ice cream later in the day for 7 Lira ($0.38 USD) and then went to town in the Grand Bazaar.
+We also bought an ice cream later in the day for about $0.40 USD and then went to town in the Grand Bazaar.

 Don’t forget you have three meals a day on average, so remember this when you’re putting your daily food budget together.